-3.2 APPLYING AND FINISHING PANELS, GENERAL
+3.2 INSTALLATION AND FINISHING OF PANELS, GENERAL

-- A. Comply with ASTM C 840. - B. Install panels with face side out.
+- A. Comply with ASTM C840. - B. Install ceiling panels across framing to minimize the number of abutting end joints and to avoid abutting end joints in central area of each ceiling.
+Stagger abutting end joints of adjacent panels not less than one framing member. - C. Install panels with face side out.
 Butt panels together for a light contact at edges and ends with not more than 1/16 inch of open space between panels.
-Do not force into place. - C. Locate edge and end joints over supports, except in ceiling applications where intermediate supports or gypsum board back-blocking is provided behind end joints.
+Do not force into place. - D. Locate edge and end joints over supports, except in ceiling applications where intermediate supports or gypsum board back-blocking is provided behind end joints.
 Do not place tapered edges against cut edges or ends.
 Stagger vertical joints on opposite sides of partitions.
-Do not make joints other than control joints at corners of framed openings. - D. Form control and expansion joints with space between edges of adjoining gypsum panels. - E. Isolate perimeter of gypsum board applied to non-load-bearing partitions at structural abutments.
-Provide 1/4- to 1/2-inch-wide spaces at these locations and trim edges with edge trim where edges of panels are exposed.
-Seal joints between edges and abutting structural surfaces with acoustical sealant.
+Do not make joints other than control joints at corners of framed openings. - E. Form control and expansion joints with space between edges of adjoining gypsum panels. - F. Cover both faces of support framing with gypsum panels in concealed spaces (above ceilings, etc.), except in chases braced internally.